Self-employed driver jailed for 16 months for failing to pay tax and VAT

 However, Mr Feehily said subsequent investigations showed that Keogh had not ceased trading and that payments from GLS continued to be lodged into an AIB bank account in his name.

-Mr Feehily said Keogh had been subject to a Revenue audit in 2009 and had been advised that he wasn’t maintaining proper bookkeeping of his accounts.

-Mr Feehily agreed with Seóirse Ó Dúnlaing BL, defending, that Keogh had “some cock and bull story” instead of a reasonable explanation as to why he hadn’t filed his returns.

-Mr Ó Dúnlaing pointed out that Keogh had a number of subcontractors and that money went out of his account to these drivers.
-Counsel said that in 2010, GLS paid over €118,000 to Keogh, who in turn paid about €60,000 to various drivers.
+Seóirse Ó Dúnlaing, defending, said that Keogh had a number of subcontractors and that money went out of his account to these drivers.
+Counsel said that in 2010 GLS paid more than €118,000 to Keogh, who in turn paid about €60,000 to various drivers.

-Counsel said that because Keogh never declared his payments to subcontractors, or submitted his own expenses, that his actual debt to Revenue needed to be revised to take these into account.

-The court heard that Keogh’s mother died in 2010 and that the following year, he went through a difficult relationship break-up.
-Keogh told officers that he had a problem with alcohol and had joined AA.

 Mr Ó Dúnlaing said that as VAT and income tax returns were mandatory, the matter was always going to come to court.
 “His head was so far in the sand, that he finds himself in this position today,” he said, adding that his client was “not a man of enormous cognitive functioning”.

-Testimonials were presented from Keogh’s father, and from his current employer who described him as a hard worker.
+Testimonials were presented from Keogh’s father and his current employer who described him as a hard worker.